Purpose of guidance

-Faith communities should use it as an overarching framework and tailor this guidance as appropriate for the venue and practices being carried out.
-This should incorporate the principles and expectations in this guidance, expanding on them where appropriate.
+Faith communities should use this guidance as an overarching framework and tailor it as appropriate for the venue and practices being carried out.
+Any faith-specific guidance should incorporate the principles and expectations in this guidance, expanding on them where appropriate.
 Where issued, faith-specific guidance should comply with the Equalities Act.

 The guidance is not intended to provide a checklist approach.
 Places of worship should use their judgement to ensure the safety and wellbeing of their staff and communities, based on relevant legislation and guidance and individual circumstances.

-A ‘place of worship’ means all indoor and confined or enclosed outdoor spaces (including, for example, enclosed courtyards) used for religious ceremonies, collective prayer and worship or similar gatherings by faith organisations.
+A ‘place of worship’ means all indoor and confined or enclosed outdoor spaces (for example, enclosed courtyards) used for religious ceremonies, collective prayer and worship or similar gatherings by faith organisations.
 It includes but is not limited to: